jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 New usb port limited patch (I tested them in my machine, they work good), you can choose to use either these patches or the customed SSDT patch.

-This following patchs allow root hub port limit over 0xf to 0x3f.You need to add both these two pathes.
+This following patchs allow root hub port limit over 0xf to 0x3f.
+You need to add both these two pathes.

 > <font size="2">Comment: USB port limit patch 10.14.1 10.14.2 (credit ydeng).
 > <font size="2">Name: IOUSBHostFamily